divyadandru/demo/rowdropreadme.md

 or

-If not fetching from datastore(args.input_from_datastore is None) can pass directly as additional dag params
+If not fetching from datastore(args.input_from_datastore is None), user can pass all the non standard dag parameters in additional_dag_params json object

 additional_dag_params = {
     'retailer': retailer,